 No. The BSN program at UVA is only for those students who have not earned an undergraduate degree yet.

 What kind of experience are you looking for prior to applying to the School of Nursing?

 Experiences for accepted students have been varied.
-Some successful applicants have working in an inpatient setting (CNA, surgical technician, unit administrative staff, pastoral care); other have worked in healthcare in an outpatient setting (therapy, public health, EMT/paramedics, Peace Corps, etc).
+Some successful applicants have worked in an inpatient setting (CNA, surgical technician, unit administrative staff, pastoral care); others have worked in healthcare in an outpatient setting (therapy, public health, EMT/paramedics, Peace Corps, etc).
 Other students have worked in the research setting (wet labs, genomics, field research).
-Others have see/experienced nursing and healthcare firsthand as a patient, or as a family member/caregiver of a patient.
-This list is not means to be exhaustive of the types of experiences needed, but is intended to be illustrative.
+Others have seen/experienced nursing and healthcare firsthand as a patient or as a family member/caregiver of a patient.
+This list is not meant to be exhaustive of the types of experiences needed but is intended to be illustrative.
 Exposure to healthcare or direct experience with clients is especially important for the direct entry program.
 New students begin clinical assignments in the first weeks of the first semester.
 Because we want you to be successful and prepared for this quick immersion, we believe you need to have first-hand knowledge about the field.

 Can I visit?

 Should I apply early?

 We do not have an early decision deadline.
 The review of admissions credentials will begin in early October as admissions files become complete.
 Since the admissions application is online, you can submit it at any time.
 You can also have supporting credentials (recommendations, transcripts, resume) sent to the Admissions Office at any time prior to the October 1 deadline.
 Please make sure that we have all supporting credentials (including recommendations and TOEFL scores) before October 1 as the review of materials begins immediately thereafter.